'It's been a roller coaster' | Central Texas woman details emotions, raises awareness after dog contracts rare parasite

 The 7-year-old pup wound up contracting Heterobilharzia, an extremely rare parasite that is typically found in standing water affected by snails, according to Weeks.

-"Avoiding kind of marshy areas -- puddles, ponds, things like that can lower their probability of exposure," said Weeks.
+"Avoiding kind of marshy areas – puddles, ponds, things like that can lower their probability of exposure," Weeks said.

 Holden said she and her fiancé are good about not bringing Royce and their other dog, Stella, around any bodies of water since they don't swim.

-The only thing she could imagine being the cause of was a day in March where she let both pups play in a puddle.
+The only thing she could imagine as the cause of was a day in March when she let both pups play in a puddle.

 "I was like, 'Could they get this from a puddle?
-That doesn't sound right,' but sure enough, that must have been it," said Holden.
+That doesn't sound right.'
+But sure enough, that must have been it," Holden said.

 At one point, doctors believed Royce's condition to be cancer, although it was mentioned that it could have been a parasite.

 "It didn't sound like it was going to be this parasite, so we started on chemo.
-And then about a week later, I got the test results back that it was not cancer, but was in fact this parasite," said Holden.
+And then about a week later, I got the test results back that it was not cancer, but was in fact this parasite," Holden said.
 "It was this constant loop of like, 'I'm getting my dog back.
 Oh my gosh, he's going to die.
 I'm getting my dog back.
-Like he's not going to make it,' and it was a roller coaster.
-It's been a roller coaster," said Holden.
+Like he's not going to make it.'
+And it was a roller coaster.
+It's been a roller coaster."

-Weeks mentioned there is limited research on the disease because it is considered so rare, but acknowledged that about 75% percent of dogs make a full recovery.
+Weeks mentioned there is limited research on the disease because it is considered so rare but acknowledged that about 75% of dogs make a full recovery.

 According to Weeks, of the seven doctors at her practice who have a combined total of more than 60 years of experience, only one had previously treated this type of parasite.

-"These cases, while rare, do exist, and so I think it's important for us to know about them and be mindful of them because the more we kind of are cautious and where we bring our pets and the the signs they're experiencing, the higher the probability we can catch these things early," said Weeks.
+"These cases, while rare, do exist.
+And so, I think it's important for us to know about them and be mindful of them because the more we kind of are cautious and where we bring our pets and the signs they're experiencing, the higher the probability we can catch these things early," Weeks said.

-"It was frustrating to know that vets out there didn't even know this existed," said Holden.
+"It was frustrating to know that vets out there didn't even know this existed," Holden said.
 "They got it from a puddle.
 Both of them.
-And so I just think maybe it's not so rare, and it's just being misdiagnosed."
+And so, I just think maybe it's not so rare, and it's just being misdiagnosed."